jutonz/event_bus-wiki/ETS-Storage-Details.md

-When an event configured in `config` file or registered with the `EventBus.register_topic/1` function, 2 ETS tables is created.
+When an event configured in `config` file or registered with the `EventBus.register_topic/1` function, 2 ETS tables are created to save and track `EventBus` events.

 All event data is temporarily saved to the ETS tables with the name `:eb_es_<<topic>>` until all subscribers processed the data.
 This table is a *read heavy* table.
 When a subscriber needs to process the event data, it queries this table to fetch event data.